developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/device/device.md

-#Device

-## Overview
+---
+title: Device Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
+##Overview
-The Device API provides access to some device level functionality that is only available on Symbol devices such as suspend, calibrate, powerOff, wake, reboot etc.
+The Device API provides access to some device-level functionality that is only available on Symbol devices.
+Such functions include suspend, calibrate, powerOff, wake, reboot and others.

 ## Enabling the API
 There are two methods of enabling the Device API: